AaminaT/ChessProgram/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
+Chess is a game known by all cultures and is primarily popular due to it strucutre and complexity.
+Our team enjoys a game of effective decision-making and the challenges of protecting the king.
+The features we will be creating include: saving and loading of incomplete games, allowing players to undo moves, and playing with a computer player.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
 What are the features that the project provides?